Eight NSW virus cases, tighter venue rules

-NSW has recorded eight new COVID-19 cases as the premier reiterated the state is on “high alert” and extended restrictions on pubs and hotels to all indoor hospitality venues.
+The case is the third linked to the restaurant with NSW Health directing anyone who visited there between July 9 and 14 to “immediately be tested and self-isolate for 14 days, regardless of symptoms”.

+Anyone who develops COVID-19 symptoms has also been urged to get re-tested even if they had a negative result previously.

-Of the new cases in the 24 hours to 8pm on Thursday, six were a result of community transmission, including a man in his 80s who dined at the Crossroads Hotel in Casula.
-That cluster now numbers 42 people, the majority of which were not hotel patrons.
+NSW had recorded eight new COVID-19 cases to 8pm on Thursday with six a result of community transmission, including a man in his 80s who dined at the Crossroads Hotel in Casula.
+That cluster now numbers 42 people, the majority of whom were not patrons.

-Another case last week worked while ill at the Thai Rock Restaurant in Wetherill Park while at least five COVID-19 cases have been found to frequent the nearby Stockland Mall.
+Another case was a person who worked while ill last week at the Thai Rock restaurant, while at least five COVID-19 cases attended the surrounding Stockland Mall.

-NSW chief health officer Dr Kerry Chant on Friday said anyone who has visited the Wetherill Park mall in the past 14 days should watch out for respiratory symptoms and seek testing, as should anyone who frequented the Thai restaurant from July 10 to 14.
+Anyone who has visited Stockland Mall in the past 14 days should watch out for respiratory symptoms and seek testing.

+Six additional COVID-19 cases were recorded after 8pm, including three hotel-connected cases, and the latest case linked to the Thai Rock restaurant.

-Premier Gladys Berejiklian says funerals and religious gatherings in NSW will from July 24 have a limit of 100 people while weddings and corporate events will be capped at 150 people.
+As a result of the increase in cases, Premier Gladys Berejiklian on Friday said funerals and religious gatherings in NSW will from July 24 have a limit of 100 people while weddings and corporate events will be capped at 150 people.

 Previously-announced restrictions on pubs and hotels – including a cap of 300 people, mandatory sign-ins and maximum group bookings of 10 people – will also be extended to all NSW hospitality venues, such as clubs and restaurants.